FaiqCh-456/2025_f1_predictions/README.md

 # 2025_f1_predictions

-# 🏎️ F1 Predictions 2025 - Machine Learning Model
+# 🏎️ F1 Predictions 2025 - Machine Learning Model.

 Welcome to the **F1 Predictions 2025** repository!
 This project uses **machine learning, FastF1 API data, and historical F1 race results** to predict race outcomes for the 2025 Formula 1 season.